 - In 2019, the Los Angeles Business Journal selected Elizabeth as a Nominee for its annual Women’s Council & Awards

 - In 2019, Elizabeth successfully opposed a petition for writ of supersedeas in the California Court of Appeal after appellants attempted to stay enforcement of a $3.1 million jury verdict obtained by Partner Ryan Saba.

 - In 2018, Elizabeth successfully opposed summary judgment in a legal malpractice case against an international law firm.

-- In 2017, she obtained summary judgment in a FEHA housing retaliation claim brought by a former tenant, and is defending the judgment on appeal.
+- In 2017, she obtained summary judgment in a FEHA housing retaliation claim brought by a former tenant.

 - In a 2017 binding arbitration, she obtained a substantial fee award in favor a disability discrimination plaintiff despite the employer’s successful mixed motives defense.